cognitedata/cognite-sdk-js/guides/authentication.md

 ### Authentication with popups

-When doing authentication with popups the currect browser window of your application will remain the same but a new window will pop-up asking the user to login into the IdP-provider.
+When doing authentication with popups the currect browser window of your application will remain the same but a new window will pop-up asking the user to login into the identity provider.
 After a sucessful login the popup-window will automatically close itself.

 > You can find a running example application using popups [here](../samples/react/authentication-with-popup/src/App.js).